godot-addons/godot-object-pool/README.md

 	# Attach pool of objects to the bullets node
 	pool.add_to_node(bullets)

-	# Attach the "on_pool_killed" method to the pool manager's "killed" signal
+	# Attach the "on_pool_killed" method to the pool's "killed" signal
 	pool.connect("killed", self, "_on_pool_killed")

 	set_process_input(true)